micer/clipboard-service/README.md

 ## Usage:

+Run these commands from computer's command-line terminal.
+You can find more about ADB [here](https://developer.android.com/studio/command-line/adb).

 #### Start service and pass a string value to be saved in device's clipboard:
 ```
 adb shell am startservice -a eu.micer.ClipboardService -e text "SampleText"